Foxy/eleventy-fundraising-minisite/README.md

 Non risu potius quam oratione eiciendum?
 Nihil enim hoc differt.
 ```

 Notice the code `WEA4983901`.
 Only products with codes such as this will be signed.
-Other products **will not be protected with HMAC validation in any way**.
+Other products **will error when added to the cart**.
+So just make sure all your products have a code (and that the codes are unique per product).